gsastraw/Programmr/README.md

 ### Purpose

 The purpose of this dating app is to link fellow SEM programmers together.
-A user can match or unmatch with another user, showcase interests, and communicate with others through a chat system.
+A user can match or unmatch with another user, and communicate with others through a chat system.
 A user can only match with another user, but not with groups of users.

 ### Pages

-* Login: A login form requiring a correct email and password.
+* Login: With the limited time, we decided to have a system where you choose which user you want to sign into by their username and id.
+In the future a proper authentication system is ideal.
-* Registration: Allows the user to create an account with an email, password, first name, and last name.
+* Registration: Allows the user to create an account a name and birthday, a user id is generated automatically upon creation.
-* Profile Page: Allows the user to view and update their profile information, containing a biography, profile picture, location, as well as interests.
-There is also an ability to update the location range that the search algorithm looks at for matches.
-There is also an ability to delete the account that is currently logged in.
+* Profile Page: Allows the user to view and update their profile information, containing a biography as well as a profile picture.
+There is also an ability to delete the account that is currently logged in, update the information and overwriting the profile.
 * Home: Allows the user to look for matches.
-The matches are displayed as cards with information such as their profile picture, distance from their current location, their location, and their interests.
+The matches are displayed as cards with information such as their profile picture, name and their biography.
 * Matched With: Allows the user to look at their matches and message them.
 In the same window, the user can click on a match and begin chatting with them.
-* Chat: Allows the user to communicate with the match they have chosen in the "Matched With" page.
+* Chat: Allows the user to communicate with the match they have chosen in the "Matches" page.

 ### Entity-Relationship (ER) Diagram